ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/Lakeshore340.md

 ## Excitations

-The MuSR lakeshore 340 excitations need to be able to be controlled in two ways:
+The MuSR Lakeshore 340 excitations need to be able to be controlled in two ways:

 - Set and get the value of the excitation for input A (via the OPI or a block)
 - Define temperature setpoint thresholds and excitation pairs

 ### Excitations Temperature Threshold File

-You can find examples in the lakeshore 340 support module `lakeshore340\excitation_thresholds`.
+You can find examples in the Lakeshore 340 support module `lakeshore340\excitation_thresholds`.
 More details [here](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Lakeshore-340).

 ### Excitations IOC records and algorithm